The Fields (film): Plot

-The film takes place in a small Pennsylvania town in 1973, and tells the story of a young boy (Joshua Ormond) and his family (Tara Reid, Faust Checho, Cloris Leachman, Bev Appleton) as they are terrorized by an unseen presence in the surrounding fields.
+The film takes place in a Pennsylvania town outside Easton, in 1973, and tells the story of a young boy (Joshua Ormond) and his family (Tara Reid, Faust Checho, Cloris Leachman, and Bev Appleton) as they are terrorized by an unseen presence in the surrounding fields.

 As a young boy, Steven deals with a very difficult home life, as his parents are constantly at odds.
 After a potentially dangerous incident, Steven's mother sends him to stay with his grandparents on their farm for a few weeks.
 Soon after he arrives, an unseen presence begins terrorizing the farmhouse, using the massive surrounding cornfields to remain hidden.

 Cast

 Production

 The film was produced by Faust Checho with Mr. Big Productions, in association with MazWa Productions.
 Tommy Lee Wallace was attached as an associate producer.
 Production spanned six weeks, throughout September and October 2009, and was shot on location in the Pocono Mountains region in Bartonsville, Pennsylvania and in Kunkletown, Pennsylvania.
-Some scenes were filmed in one of the oldest amusement parks in America, Bushkill Park, originally opened in 1902.
+Some scenes were filmed in one of the oldest amusement parks, Bushkill Park in Easton, Pennsylvania, which opened in 1902.